krisnova/nginx-proxy-analysis/README.md

 Note: The output of the test indicates there is a small latency between when the socket state switches from `03` **SS_CONNECTED** to `01` **SS_UNCONNECTED** that increases in this test case when compared to case 3.
 During the duration between socket states, there is a sample where there is only a single line in the `/proc/net/unix` file.
 Presumably this occurs when the `curl` client timeouts.

+### Case 5: Upstream server accepts new connections, reads, writes but does not close

+In the case where the upstream server calls the C functions `accept()`, `read()`, `write()` on the connection but never calls `close()` on the file descriptor here are the findings:

+- Multiple lines in the `/proc/net/unix` file indicating multiple Unix sockets opened on the same socket file.
+- The socket state saturation from the `/proc/net/unix` file is the vast majority (90% or higher) in state `03` **SS_CONNECTED** with the minority in state `01` **SS_UNCONNECTED**.
+- Nginx will "hang" and `curl` clients wait for a response from the server, `curl` clients are synchronously hanging until timeout.

+Note: The output of the test indicates there is an even larger latency between when the socket state switches from `03` **SS_CONNECTED** to `01` **SS_UNCONNECTED** that increases again in this test case when compared to cases 3 and 4.
+During the duration between socket states, there is a sample where there is only a single line in the `/proc/net/unix` file.
+Presumably this occurs when the `curl` client timeouts.

 ### Resources